-Medical costs can be burden enough; we haven’t discussed the cost of lost income, childcare, transportation, and all the other related expenses that go into making a full recovery from an acute injury, much less adjusting your life to a chronic medical condition.
+Expensive medical costs can be a burden enough; we haven’t discussed the cost of lost income, childcare, transportation, and all the other related expenses that go into making a full recovery from an acute injury, much less adjusting your life to a chronic medical condition.

 Finding a way to handle medical costs

 Negotiating lower prices

-As with any marketplace item, you can negotiate the price of treatments, hospital stays, and more.
+As with any marketplace item, you can negotiate the price of expensive medical procedures, a hospital stay, and more.
 Ideally, you could turn to someone who was an expert in such pricing for help negotiating your bill.

 Many hospitals and doctors offer a discount if you pay cash and/or up front.
 If nothing else, finding out the cash price for a visit or procedure might reveal truer pricing and lead to a negotiated reduction in your bill, even if you don’t pay cash.

 Payment plans are another way to spread the cost out over time and improve your cash flow.
-Remember, you can deduct some medical expenses from your tax bill (depending on factors including percentage of income spent on medical care in a given year), and a payment plan can potentially give you a deduction in more than one year.
+Remember, you can deduct some medical expenses from your tax bill (depending on factors including percentage of income spent on care in a given year), and a payment plan can potentially give you a deduction in more than one year.

 There are nearly 3,000 not-for-profit hospitals in the US.
 If a hospital in your area is not-for-profit, see if you qualify for any programs they offer.

 Crowdfunding for financial and emotional support

 GoFundMe is a free crowdfunding platform used by millions of people facing some of life’s biggest challenges—including expensive medical care.
 In the US, there’s no fee to start or manage your fundraiser on GoFundMe.
 However, there is one small transaction fee per donation that covers all your fundraising needs.
 Everything else goes directly to your cause, because that’s what matters most.
 People have raised over $5 billion on our site, and we’re the first and only crowdfunding platform with a donor protection guarantee.